team-mayes/md_utils/README.rst

   * can map old molecule numbers to new ones by specifying a mapping dictionary with "mol_renum_old_new_file" (no reordering of atoms)
   * Mapping of old atom numbers to new ones is not fully implemented.
   * there is no option to reorder the psf
   * the current most useful part of psf_edit is to help prepare files for CP2K, by specifying residue IDs that will be included in a qm region, i.e. "resids_qmmm_ca_cb_link = 1,5"
-    * note: to do so, it uses a default dictionary that can map between CHARMM atom types and elements, and between CHARMM atom types and MM_KIND radii (radii for water and hydronium from http://pubs.acs.org/doi/abs/10.1021/ct6001169; all other radii from http://xlink.rsc.org/?DOI=b801115j).
+    * note: to do so, it uses a default dictionary that can map between CHARMM atom types and elements, and between CHARMM atom types and MM_KIND radii (radii for water and hydronium from http://pubs.acs.org/doi/abs/10.1021/ct6001169;
+      all other radii from http://xlink.rsc.org/?DOI=b801115j).
 If a mapping is needed that is not in the default dictionaries, the program will print a warning and exit.
 Users may supply their own dictionaries with the "atom_type_element_dict_file" and "atom_type_radius_dict_file"
-    * it assumes that all residues will be broken between the CA and CB atoms (if they exist), with all backbone atoms outside the QM region (types [CA, C, O, NT, HNT, CAT, HT1, HT2, HT3, HA, CAY, HY1, HY2, HY3, CY, OY, N, HN]); a different exclude list can be specified with 'exclude_atom_types_from_QM'
+    * it assumes that all residues will be broken between the CA and CB atoms (if they exist), with all backbone atoms outside the QM region (types [CA, C, O, NT, HNT, CAT, HT1, HT2, HT3, HA, CAY, HY1, HY2, HY3, CY, OY, N, HN]);
+      a different exclude list can be specified with 'exclude_atom_types_from_QM'
     * it will output an "amino_id.dat" file that lists the atom ids (numbering from 1) for each element in the QM region from the non-excluded residue/molecule atoms.
-It will also print a link section noting the break between teh CA and CB atoms, and capping with H
+It will also print a link section noting the break between the CA and CB atoms, and capping with H
     * it will output an "mm_kinds.dat" file that notes the radius for each atom type found in the psf (see above to specify the dictionary to use)
     * it will print a "vmd_protein_atoms.dat" file that lists the indices (atom_num - 1) of each atom in the QM region (useful for a VMD script that is part of converting RAPTOR output to VMD input)

 For RAPTOR or EVBFit/RMDFit: